 - Career Highlights

-- Performances and tours with Muhal Richard Abrams, Jerry Bergonzi, Bob Brookmeyer, Marty Ehrlich, George Garzone, Steve Lacy, Oliver Lake, Bevan Manson, John Medeski, Bob Moses, Maria Schneider, and others
+- Performances and tours with Muhal Richard Abrams, Jerry Bergonzi, Bob Brookmeyer, Marty Ehrlich, George Garzone, Steve Lacy, Oliver Lake, Bevan Manson, John Medeski, Bob Moses, and Maria Schneider

 - Coleader (with George Garzone) of the critically acclaimed Abby and Norm Group

-- Recordings with Miles Donahue (with John Patitucci and Joey Calderazzo), Brooke Sofferman (with Jerry Bergonzi), the Jazz Composers Alliance Orchestra, Darrell Katz, Paul Bley and more
+- Recordings with Miles Donahue (with John Patitucci and Joey Calderazzo), Brooke Sofferman (with Jerry Bergonzi), the Jazz Composers Alliance Orchestra, Darrell Katz, and Paul Bley

 - Jazz guitar faculty, New England Conservatory of Music, 1995 to present